FredyH/MySQLOO/README.md

 -- returns true if the connection is still up, false otherwise

 Database:setCharacterSet(charSetName)
--- Returns [Boolean, String]
+-- Returns [Boolean]
 -- Attempts to set the connection's character set to the one specified.
--- Please note that this does block the main server thread if there is a query currently being ran -- Returns true on success, false and an error message on failure
+-- Please note that this does block the main server thread if there is a query currently being ran -- Returns true on success, false on failure

 Database:setSSL(key, cert, ca, capath, cipher)
 -- Returns nothing